 The Waste Plan.

-The Minerals Core Strategy (MCS) is a plan setting out a vision, objectives and proposed policies for meeting Bournemouth, Dorset and Poole's mineral requirements.
+The Minerals Strategy (MS) is a plan setting out a vision, objectives and proposed policies for meeting Bournemouth, Dorset and Poole's mineral requirements.

 The Bournemouth, Dorset and Poole Waste Local Plan (June 2006), contains saved policies to be used to assess and determine development applications for waste facilities until they are replaced by new policies that will be contained in a new Waste Plan.